ActuallyAdequate/outwatch/content/index.md

-# Index of the Cooperative Efforts for the Identification and Exploration of Systems (CE-IES)
+# Outwatch Index

-The following reports have been indexed:
+The following reports have been indexed from The Outwatch Program directory:

+> **Alert:** A total of %%% reports remain unindexed,
+> the indexer has suffered a fatal error due to:
+> #$------Unknown Entity------#$

 ## Participants